Connect with us

 Land accounts for up to 35% of the total cost of homes in Nairobi.

-According to Mairura Omwenga, a lead expert in environment impact assessment, high-rise apartments are necessary if Nairobi’s housing market is to keep up with the ever expanding population now estimated at over 3 million people.
+According to Mairura Omwenga, a lead expert in environment impact assessment, high-rise apartments are necessary if Nairobi’s housing market is to keep up with the ever-expanding population now estimated at over 3 million people.

-“High rise flats have proved to be the most efficient way of maximising land use in densely populated cities around the world,” said Mr Omwenga.
+“High-rise flats have proved to be the most efficient way of maximising land use in densely populated cities around the world,” said Mr Omwenga.

-The project has received backing from Shelter Afrique – the pan African real estate financier that has invested Sh600 million in the project in the form of a loan.
+The project has received backing from Shelter Afrique – the pan-African real estate financier that has invested Sh600 million in the project in the form of a loan.

-The new development comes barely a week after City Hall announced that it was reviewing building restrictions in Nairobi’s upmarket estates to pave way for the construction of high-rise apartments.
+The new development comes barely a week after City Hall announced that it was reviewing building restrictions in Nairobi’s upmarket estates to pave the way for the construction of high-rise apartments.

-Real estate players say increasing the number of floors should ease the total cost of building homes, thereby making them affordable to more low and middle income earners.
+Real estate players say increasing the number of floors should ease the total cost of building homes, thereby making them affordable to more low and middle-income earners.

-Residents of the targeted estates (Kilimani, Kileleshwa and Westlands) have however said they will block the enactment of the by-laws as high-rise flats will deny the estates their exclusivity.
+Residents of the targeted estates (Kilimani, Kileleshwa, and Westlands) have however said they will block the enactment of the by-laws as high-rise flats will deny the estates their exclusivity.

 John Nduire is an experienced journalist with a degree in Communications from Daystar University.
 His reporting is informed by a wealth of knowledge gained from years of covering construction news.